The Jerusalem Cross is also known as the Crusader's Cross or Cantonee Cross.

-The 14th-century flag of the Republic of Georgia is also like a Cantonee but differs in that its four small crosses (bolnur katskhuri) are slightly pattee.
-The English name for bolnur katskhuri is Bolnisi Cross, from a 5th-century frieze at the Georgian Orthodox basilica Bolnisi Sioni (Zion) Cathedral in Bolnisi, Georgia's oldest extant church building.
+The 14th century flag of the Republic of Georgia is also like a Cantonee but differs in that its four small crosses (bolnur katskhuri) are slightly pattee.
+The English name for bolnur katskhuri is Bolnisi Cross, from a 5th century frieze at the Georgian Orthodox basilica Bolnisi Sioni (Zion) Cathedral, Georgia's oldest extant church building, in Bolnisi.
 The cross became a national symbol of Georgia and was adopted later by crusaders, which brings the discussion back to the Jerusalem Cross.

 It is sometimes confused with the Teutonic Cross, bestowed by Pope Innocent III to knights near the end of the 12th century.6 The Jerusalem Cross can also be confused with the St. Julian's Cross, the St. Chad's Cross and the Cross Crosslet, which are used more in heraldic coats of arms rather than as Christian symbols.

 The Jerusalem Cross is often called the Crusader's Cross because it was on the papal banner given to the crusaders by Pope Urban II in the Middle Ages.
 (See also Maltese Cross used by the Hostpitallers.)

 Not all these crusading knights were God-fearing Christians – for many it was just a job that would ensure they received rich payment back home.
 Just as the crusades of today, the prize for many was economic gain rather than spreading the Gospel.